 On the 21st his Spitfire I R6917 crashed on takeoff but Hill escaped unhurt and was able to join 266 Squadron at Wittering on the 28th.

-His subsequent service is currently unknown but by early 1945 he was serving with 19 Squadron as a Squadron Leader.
+His subsequent service is currently undocumented though it is known that he served as an instructor in Southern Rhodesia.
+By late 1944 he was serving with 19 Squadron as a Squadron Leader.

 He is commemorated on the Runnymede Memorial, panel 265.